-Two primary religions are practiced in Japan, Shinto (“kami no michi”, or the way of the gods) which is practiced at a shrine (jinja) and Buddhism (bukkyō, from “butsu” for Buddha and “kyō” for doctrine), which is practiced at a temple.
+Two primary religions are practiced in Japan, Shinto (“kami no michi“, or the way of the gods) which is practiced at a shrine (jinja) and Buddhism (bukkyō, from “butsu” for Buddha and “kyō” for doctrine), which is practiced at a temple (ji).

 Shinto is the Japanese native polytheist religion which worships nature and ancestors: it is based on the belief that gods (kami) inhabit both heaven and earth.
 The respect of the ancestors implies that not only gods can be enshrined, but also people with great achievements.
 Instead of faith, Shinto is based on the respect of the gods, shown when Japanese bow to the shrine.
 They pray for the deities to protect them and support their lives.

 In feudal Japan, each clan identified with its own kami.
 Dedicated shrines to the kami would be built on the holy spot where the spirits of gods were believed to be enshrined.
-The Shinto religion was unified in the 8th century when the mythology was documented and consolidated.
+While there were lots of different currents, the Shinto religion was unified in the 8th century when the mythology was documented and consolidated.

 Before visiting the main shrine, believers clean their body and mind at a water basin (chozuya):